AndreaPontrandolfo/sheriff/README.md

 4. [Setup prettier](#prettier-support) (_optional_)
 5. [Setup VSCode support](#vscode-support) (_optional_)

-[^1]: Sheriff is based on the [new format of Eslint configs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files-new).
+[^1]: Sheriff is based on the [new format of ESLint configs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files-new).
 You cannot extend Sheriff from a [old config format](https://eslint.org/docs/latest/user-guide/configuring/configuration-files), it wouldn't work.

 ## <a name="techs"></a>🖥️ Techs